silen72/BusDashboard/documentation/buttonmatrix/buttonmatrix.md

 The code powers only one of the eight ROWs at a time by setting exactly one of the eight GP<b>A</b>x pins on the MCP23S17 to HIGH.
 It then scans all eight GP<b>B</b>x pins.
 For each GPBx pin that measures HIGH it knows that the blade terminals in that ROW and COLumn must be connected -> the button connected to these blade terminals is pushed.

+## Improvements for a future version
+- Swap VCC and GND pins on the input connector.
+Alternative: swap VCC and GND on the shield pcb (yet to be desrcibed...)

 Disclaimer: The files and information given here are for informational purposes only.
 They have worked for me but I do not give any guarantee that they will work for you.
 Use them at your own risk.